 Guy Lawrence: If we decided to undertake this change tomorrow, for our own health, and, I guess, general awareness, what kind of testing would you recommend that we underwent, thinking along the lines of things like glucose and cholesterol, et cetera?

 Grant Schofield: Yeah, I mean, the things you can get from your local doctor, your lipid profile and HbA1c for glucose are all interesting.
 I mean, the problem is, of course, the typical general practitioner looks at him and goes, “Oh, no, your total cholesterol has gone up,” which it probably will.
 And so people need to go over the research about that, and I think, you know, as long as the HDL and triglyceride XXratio??XX holds up, triglycerides will probably go down.
 And the HbA1c, which is this long-term measure of your control of glucose in the blood will almost certainly go down.

 And the second thing which we have available, and it just costs a lot of money, but I can’t see why someone can’t invent a portable unit that can plug into your iPhone or something is this breath-by-breath gas analysis.
-Because it really XXproxies?XX; insulin controls your ability to burn fat or carbohydrate as a fuel.
-When insulin’s raised, you won’t burn fat.
+Because it really XXproxies?XX; controls your ability to burn fat or carbohydrate as a fuel.
+When blood sugar is raised raised, you won’t burn fat.
 You’ll only store it.
-When insulin is reduced, you’ll burn fat as your primary food source.
+When blood sugar is is reduced, you’ll burn fat as your primary food source.